18F/joining-epa/README.md

-## Joining 18F
+## Joining the EPA

-This is the repository for the guide to [Joining 18F](https://pages.18f.gov/joining-18f/), built on the [18F Guides Template](https://github.com/18F/guides-template).
+This is the repository for the guide to [Joining the EPA](https://pages.18f.gov/joining-epa/), built on the [18F Guides Template](https://github.com/18F/guides-template).

 ### Send feedback

-If you find something confusing or spot an error, please let us know by [filing an issue](https://github.com/18F/joining-18f/issues).
+If you find something confusing or spot an error, please let us know by [filing an issue](https://github.com/18F/joining-epa/issues).

 ### Install and edit this guide on your computer